datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

 ## Helm support

-Ambassador Cloud supports detecting of Helm charts at the [path](#a8riorolloutsscmpath) of the [repository](#a8riorepository) by checking if a `Chart.yaml` file is present.
+Ambassador Cloud supports the detection of Helm charts at the [path](#a8riorolloutsscmpath) of the [repository](#a8riorepository) by checking if a `Chart.yaml` file is present.
 In this case, the update is as follows:

-1. A new Helm values file named following the convention **a8r-values-<ENVIRONMENT_name>.yaml** (for example, **a8r-values-staging.yaml**) will be generated with the values for the rollout configuration.
+1. A new Helm values file named following the convention **a8r-values-<ENVIRONMENT_name>.yaml** (for example, **a8r-values-staging.yaml**) is generated with the values for the rollout configuration.
 These values will later be used to configure the `Rollout` manifest.
 2. If you already have a `Rollout` object matching the [deployment manifest name](#a8riorolloutsdeployment) in the **templates** folder, you should configure it to use the values from the Ambassador values file.
 You can follow this example: